Nestling in the lush mountains of the Upper Gallilee and basking in the cool, fresh mountain air is the charming city of Safed.

-Finally, Sefad is also renowned for its passion for music.
+Finally, Sefad is also renowned for their passion for music.
 At the Beirav Synagogue congregants combine their love of music and prayer.
-There are ‘Carlebach’ minyans held here (which involve lots of song, dance and participation).
-The interesting thing about this particular synagogue is that it is not affiliated to any particular strand of Judaism.
-It attracts a diverse group of visitors and on Sabbaths and festivals congregants spill out on to the surrounding lanes and square.
-It is common to find ultra orthodox, Hassidim, tourists and secular Israelis all singing and praying together.
+There are ‘Carlebach’ minyans held here (which involve lots of songs, dance and participation).
+The interesting thing about this particular synagogue is that it is not affiliated with any particular strand of Judaism.
+It attracts a diverse group of visitors and on Sabbaths and festivals congregants spill out onto the surrounding lanes and square.
+It is common to find ultra-orthodox, Hassidim, tourists and secular Israelis all singing and praying together.
 It has a truly unique, unforgettable and inspiring atmosphere.

 Sharon Schaveet, Biblical Productions owner and producer has filmed in Safed many times.
 She has gotten to know the town well and can recommend some interesting places to film.
 She talks of some of the town’s characters, “In the center of town you will find Mr. Zalman sitting next to his table.
 He is an expert in writing biblical texts, using careful, ornate strokes with his old ink pen.”

 The job of a scribe is called a ‘sofer’ in Hebrew and can only be undertaken by someone who is religiously observant, understands the laws relating to the task (of which there are thousands) and has undertaken an apprenticeship.
 Scribes all need to be of good character and have a lot of patience – each document has laws relating to the size, style and layout required.